Want to find out more?Get six week free trial and tour

 Show us how you're celebrating by sharing a picture of you in a scarf or share what activities you participated in at school or work.
 We provide schools with a range of free resources and activities that can be used during Children’s Mental Health Week and all year round.

 We'd love to share pictures of you celebrating Wear Your SCARF Day!
-You can get involved by tagging us on social media - X (Twitter), Facebook, Instagram or LinkedIn — and using the hashtags #WearYourScarfDay #SCARF.
+You can get involved by tagging us on social media - X (Twitter), Facebook, Instagram, LinkedIn or BlueSky— and using the hashtags #WearYourScarfDay #SCARF.
 Please ensure that photographs or films you send follow the children's parent/carer consent agreements.

 SCARF represents our values for children of Safety, Caring, Achievement, Resilience and Friendship.
 What does your SCARF mean to you?